khalyomede/laravel-api-generator/README.md

 - Can blacklist tables you dont like *>= **0.2.0***
 - Can remove a prefix to each of your tables *>= **0.3.0***
 - Can blacklist columns of tables to improve security *>= **0.4.0***
+- Can fill your tables if you need some fake data *>= **0.5.0***

 ## Next features
 - Provides a neat JSON response for your API
 - Always returns a JSON response, no matter it is a success or a database outage, ...
 - Log everything, including fatal errors and exceptions
 - Creates your relationships according to your tables foreign keys
+- Can specify which tables you want to fill with fake data
-- Can fill your tables if you need some fake data
+- Can specify which tables you do not want to fill with fake data

 ## Pre-requisites
 You need to have an existing [Laravel](https://laravel.com/) **5.3+** project to be able to use this library.